Sage-Bionetworks/SynapseWebClient/e2e_workflow/README.md

 #### Hardware Resources

 A developer's local machine may have more powerful hardware resources compared to GitHub Actions workflow runners.
 If a VM is overbooked, tests may fail.
+Alternately, the remote machine may be more powerful than the local machine.

 Check whether resources are consumed that don't need to be: